mbzinga/The-SEND-tech-company/README.md

-# Send Tech Company Landing Website
+# The SEND Tech Company Landing Website

-A sleek, minimalist landing website for The Send Tech Company built with Next.js 15, TypeScript, and Tailwind CSS.
+A sleek, minimalist landing website for The SEND Tech Company built with Next.js 15, TypeScript, and Tailwind CSS.

 ## 🎯 Overview

-This website serves as the official organisational hub for all products owned by The Send Tech Company, showcasing our commitment to technology for inclusive education.
+This website serves as the official organisational hub for all products owned by The SEND Tech Company, showcasing our commitment to technology for inclusive education.

 ### Products Featured
 - **SEN-AI**: AI powered curriculum and intervention platform for schools